Personal review:

 English

 There’s Upton Sinclair’s famous remark that it’s “difficult to get a man to understand something when his salary depends upon his not understanding it”, but I don’t think that’s the whole story.
-There’s a part of them that does hear, but holds it in abeyance, saving it for use when circumstances change and it no longer threatens their self-interest.
+There’s a part of them that does hear, but holds the understanding in abeyance, saving it for use when circumstances change and it no longer threatens their self-interest.